strapi/documentation/user-docs/latest/content-manager/introduction-to-content-manager.md

 ### Configuring list view settings

-The configuration of the list view can be modified either permanently for all users, or temporarily, just for you.
+Right above the list view table, on the right side of the interface, a <Fa-Cog /> button is displayed.
+It allows to access the settings that can be configured for the list view of the chosen collection type (i.e. Disabling the search or filters for a collection type does not mean that they will also be disabled for all other collection types.).

-To permanently modify the list view settings:
+To configure the list view settings:

-1. Click on the <Fa-Cog /> button, right above the table, on the right side of the list view.
+1. Click on the <Fa-Cog /> button.
 2. Click on the **Configure the view** button.
 3. Define your chosen new settings: